mac-v/portfolio/Readme.md

+# Vercel deployment (only frontend) - https://portfolio-bay-kappa-50.vercel.app/

+# Project goals:
+* Deployment to the cloud with a CI/CD pipeline.
+* Extension of functionalities, including:
+   * Blog posting.
+   * Project posting.
+   * Filtering based on technologies used.

-# Project Setup: Running with Docker and Docker Compose
+## Project Setup: Running with Docker and Docker Compose

 ## Steps to Run Containers Locally